 Also in the near future, AI agents could autonomously follow SDO-based data standards and establish new system-to-system interfaces.
 Indeed, these AI software programs will have the ability to interact with their environment, collect data, and use the data to perform self-determined tasks to meet predetermined goals.

-However, before we can fully leverage AI and autonomous data integration we need to mature our data standards and eliminate the ambiguity that exists in much of our data today.
+However, before we can fully leverage AI and autonomous data integration we need to mature our data standards.
+This means eliminating the ambiguity that exists in much of our data today.
 For a more detailed discussion on AI data integration opportunities, see AIMultiple’s article, Machine Learning in Data Integration: 8 Challenges & Use Cases.

 Embedding a learning capability into our data standards also presents an AI opportunity to enhance data interoperability.
-Specifically, Machine Learning (ML) technology excels in classifying and predicting events.
+Specifically, ML technology excels in classifying and predicting events.
 We could, therefore, apply ML to statistically analyze large datasets to identify new additions for data models and standards.

 Essentially, this automated learning process would rapidly unearth new insights by examining vast amounts of data.
 This approach promises significant labor savings and a faster pace in maturing data models.
 For a more detailed discussion on leveraging AI in advancing semantic interoperability, see IEC’s white paper, Semantic interoperability: challenges in the digital transformation age.